 We could take in the sites, watch the daily ski shows, and even eat out at the famous Sky Room Restaurant perched above the boardwalk.

-When we returned this summer with my sister Ann and her husband George, Indiana Beach was even bigger but perhaps not better.
+When we returned a few summers ago with my sister Ann and her husband George, Indiana Beach was even bigger but perhaps not better.
 It now boasted a water Slide and was home to at least six roller coasters, including -- drum roll, please -- "the world-famous Cornball Express, voted the #1 Wooden Coaster in the world by ThemeParkCritic.com in 2002."

 But some things, thank goodness, had not changed.
 There was still the Shafer Queen, that glorious old paddleboat that evoked visions of Mark Twain and was a bit more comfortable for our crew than the careening coaster.